-3. Lightly lubricate the o-ring on the mating ring with a single drop of P-80 water soluble rubber lubricant (do not over lubricate) and push it into the cavity using the recommended installation tool or other suitable plastic tube free of contaminants, firmly seating the mating ring square.
+3. Wet the o-ring on the mating ring with water and push it into the cavity using the recommended installation tool or other suitable plastic tube free of contaminants, firmly seating the mating ring square.

 Note: The polished face of the mating ring must face out - away from the pump's gear case.
 Try to not touch the polished sealing face with your fingers; the oils from your fingerprint can cause the seal to leak.
-Remove any P-80 from the sealing face after installation.